mark-shovman/braineye-plr-test/README.md

    * Total Constriction: The amount of pupil constriction from the constriction onset to the point of maximum constriction (in pixels or mm).
    * Constriction Velocity: The speed of constriction (in pixels/sec or mm/sec).
    * Note: To calculate these features, first determine the “start of constriction”.
+   * My Notes:
+     * Calculated velocity in the same way as for eye openness, but with a wider window for a smoother signal
+     * Also calculated maximum pupil constriction velocity, another widely used signal
 8. Pupil Size and Constriction Figure
     * Create a figure showing pupil size over time, the period the light was on, the point you identified as the “start of constriction”, and the point of maximum constriction.

 # Files
 * `plr_pipeline.py` - main analysis pipeline